takaharuueno/sdl_evolution/proposals/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

 - **Zoom Out:**
 This function is for zooming out the map when using the Navigation App.

-- **Map Scroll Up:**
+- **Map Pan Up:**
-This is a function for scrolling up on the map when using the Navigation App.
+This function is for panning up on the map when using the Navigation App.

-- **Map Scroll Down:**
+- **Map Pan Down:**
-This function is for scrolling down on the map when using the Navigation App.
+This function is for panning down on the map when using the Navigation App.

-- **Map Scroll Left:**
+- **Map Pan Left:**
-This function is for scrolling to the left on the map when using the Navigation App.
+This function is for panning to the left on the map when using the Navigation App.

-- **Map Scroll Right:**
+- **Map Pan Right:**
-This function is for scrolling to the right on the map when using the Navigation App.
+This function is for panning to the right on the map when using the Navigation App.

 - **Menu:**
 This function is for displaying the consolidated list of menus in Navigation application.
-The application supplier need to display all the menu options except map scrolling in a list when menu function is invoked.
+The application supplier need to display all the menu options except map panning in a list when menu function is invoked.

 - **Move Focus Next Item:**
 This function is for moving the focus to next item on the list screen of the navigation application.